Return to Home

 The Institutional Arsenal: Proprietary & Alternative Datasets

-The indispensable gateways to global financial markets, offering unparalleled data depth and connectivity:
+Indispensable gateways to global financial markets offering unparalleled data depth and connectivity:

-• Bloomberg Terminal: The industry standard, costing ~$32,000/user/year.
-Its value lies in aggregating vast, often obscure data and its ubiquitous messaging system.
+Industry standard at ~$32,000/user/year.
+Value lies in aggregating vast, obscure data and ubiquitous messaging system.

-• FactSet: Favored by analysts for its deep company data and analytical tools.
+Favored by analysts for deep company data and sophisticated analytical tools.

-Alternative data refers to non-traditional sources used to generate investment insights before they are reflected in conventional data.
-The "mosaic theory" is now practiced on an industrial scale, combining numerous datasets to build a high-conviction view.
+Alternative data encompasses non-traditional sources generating investment insights before reflection in conventional data.
+The "mosaic theory" operates at industrial scale, combining numerous datasets for high-conviction views.

 Data CategoryDescription & Use CaseKey VendorsInsightfulness / Cost